 Colorado Springs is the second-most populated city in the state of Colorado and is another preferred city that people flock to reside in.
 A common thread that draws people to the city is that there is easy access to mountains, especially the majestic Pikes Peak.
 If you choose to live here, the mountains are always going to be there, sitting still and forming the backdrop of the city.

 The city is also home to other natural landscapes like the Garden of the Gods.
 This is a super fun place to maybe take your dog for a walk or go on a challenging hike.
-The place truly looks like it could fit right on the National Geographic’s front cover.
+The place truly looks like it could fit right on National Geographic’s front cover.
 It can be crazy to digest that such a place exists in the first place and second is that you get to live in such close proximity to it.

 Colorado Springs is situated an hour’s drive away from Denver.
 Something to remember is that it isn’t as big as Denver so it lacks few of the modern conveniences that Denver has to offer.
 You can consider Colorado Springs to be a mid-size city that’s still growing in numbers.

 It still does have its own trendy places to eat and plenty of festivals.
 It’s also more affordable than Denver.
-Most residents feel that it is slightly conservative too; for instance you'd find plenty of churches and close-knit community run activities.
+Most residents feel that it is slightly conservative too; for instance, you'd find plenty of churches and close-knit community-run activities.

 Everywhere you go, you get to capture the beauty of mountains.
-Residents here also have quick access to lakes for camping, trails and tons of greenery.
+Residents here also have quick access to lakes for camping, trails, and tons of greenery.

 The city is situated 6,000 feet above sea level, so the elevation can take a toll on you.
 You have to give yourself time to get used to it.
 Nose bleeds, dry skin, and feeling breathless is something that new residents need to learn to overcome.